-Room Service: Wakefield Mill and Spa – Wakefield
+Room Service: Wakefield Mill and Spa – Wakefield, ON

 Combining secluded natural landscapes, a long heritage and eco-friendly initiatives, the Wakefield Mill and Spa is a well-rounded weekend away 30 minutes north of Ottawa.

 - By Andrea Yu -